CISOfy/handbook/README.md

 ## Values

+### Be awesome
+Be the best person you can be.
+That starts with being good for yourself, our customers, partners, team members, and community.

 ### Transparancy
 Our customers, partners, and colleagues should be able to rely on our work and word.
 Being open is important, which is also the reason this handbook is available to the world.
 Although we have confidential data, our way of working should be transparant.